Edt-2000/Edt-Arduinosaurus/README.md

 >This is our playground for all our code and experiments, we are in the progress of making separate git repositories for released code.
 Have a look at the [Edt-2000 organisation](https://github.com/Edt-2000) for all the repositories.

-## TODO:

-- Optimization: Producers take a OSCMessage they modify instead of yield a message
-- Naming: Rename RGBLED, RGB, LED
-- LED: implement new effects

 ## Pinout

 FastLED: